Power-law Kinetics and Determinant Criteria for the Preclusion of Multistationarity in Networks of Interacting Species: Injectivity for networks taken with power-law kinetics

-If $v\geq 0$, then all the terms of the determinant expansion have the same sign and by Theorem~\ref{injecclose-pl} the futile cycle is injective over $\mmK_g(\mmN)[\bv]$.
-If, on the contrary, $v<0$, then the term $t=v c_1 c_2^v c_3 k_1 k_3 k_4$ has sign opposite to the rest of the terms.
-It follows that the futile cycle is not injective over $\mmK_g(\mmN)[\bv]$ if $v<0$.
-The term $t$ corresponds to the sets $C=\{1,3,4\}$ and $J=\{2,4,5\}$.
-Indeed, for these sets we have (see equations~\eqref{stoich:futile} and \eqref{z:futile})
+If $v\geq 0$, then all the terms of the determinant expansion have the same sign and by Theorem~\ref{injecclose-pl} the network is injective over $\mmK_{m,n}^g[V]$.
+If, on the contrary, $v<0$, then the term $t=vk_1k_4c_1^vc_3$ has sign opposite to the rest of the terms.
+It follows that the network is not injective over $\mmK_{m,n}^g[V]$ if $v<0$.
+The term $t$ corresponds to the sets $J=\{1,4\}$ and $I=\{1,2\}$.
+Indeed, for these sets we have, see \eqref{stoich:futile} and \eqref{z:futile},

-so that $ \det(Z(\bv)_{C,J})=-v$, $\det(A_{J,C})=1$ and $c^{-\mathbf{1} + \sum_{l\in C} \bv_l}\prod_{j\notin J} c_{j} =c_1c_2^vc_3$.
+so that $ \det(V_{J,I})=-v$, $\det(A_{I,J})=-1$ and $c^{-\mathbf{1} + \sum_{j\in J} v_j}\prod_{i\notin I} c_{i} =(c_1^vc_4^{-1})(c_3c_4)=c_1^vc_3$.
 The sign of $t$ depends on that of $v$, unless $v=0$, in which case the term vanishes. \end{example}